rk-vashista/writer/README.md

 5. Generate content
 6. Review and provide feedback if needed
 7. Copy and use your optimized content!

+### GitHub Repository Content
+1. Select GitHub as the platform
+2. Choose content type (description or tags)
+3. Enter the repository URL
+4. (Optional) Provide GitHub token for private repositories
+5. Set tone and target audience
+6. Generate repository-specific content
+7. Review and use the optimized description or tags

 ## 🤝 Contributing